Nightlife in Whistler | Tips from the Experts (Updated 2019)

 If Maax Fish doesn’t suit your style, just hop on over to Brandy’s.
 On Fridays (and Saturdays).
 They’ve got All Love and No Club pumping into the very wee hours of the night.

-Not to be left out, Maax Fish again puts on one hell of a Saturday Night Shaker, this time catering to more of a Top 40, Hip-Hop mash up vibe.
+- Maax Fish again puts on one hell of a Saturday Night Shaker, this time catering to more of a Top 40, Hip-Hop mash up vibe.
 Tabletop dancing is widely encouraged.

 Thankfully, if you still feel a little blurry from the night before, Moe Joes host a weekly Sunday Glow Party.
 Grab your neons, and get the last moves out before Monday Hits.